Best Sherwin Williams white trim paints

 Choosing the perfect white paint color for interior trim can be surprisingly challenging.

-There are numerous options available from Sherwin Williams that provide a clean, classic look for your white walls.
+There are so many options available from Sherwin Williams that provide a clean, classic look for your white walls.

 Some of the best options for trim and baseboard colors include High Reflective White SW 7757, Alabaster SW 7008, Snowbound SW 7004, and Pure White SW 7005.